BlueBayTravel/Phrontmatter/README.md

 $phrontmatter->parse("---\nfoo: bar---\nThis is actual content!")->getContent();
 ````

+For more information on Frontmatter, see the [Jekyll documentation](http://jekyllrb.com/docs/frontmatter/).

 ## Installation

 Require this package, with [Composer](https://getcomposer.org/), in the root directory of your project.